 The name of this movement alludes to the idea that it is a back-dominant exercise.
 However, because the movement requires a v-bar attachment, the change of grip influences the elbow’s position during movement that accommodates to the elbow joint for recruiting more of the bicep.

-But although this exercise recruits the biceps, it also recruits the back muscles.
+Although this exercise recruits the biceps, it also recruits the back muscles.
 In return, using multiple muscle groups allows you to load more weight to help strengthen both the biceps and the back muscles.
-This movement can be a great addition to any program if placed correctly.
+If placed correctly, this movement can be a great addition to any program.

 How To Do The V-Bar Lat Pulldown